segmentio/segment-docs/src/connections/destinations/catalog/magellan-ai/index.md

 5. Configure which actions you want to send to Magellan AI.

 (Optional) If you need Magellan AI to process GDPR deletion requests:
-1. Contact your Magellan AI measurement account representative to enable API access for your account
+1. Contact your Magellan AI measurement account representative to enable API access for your account.
-2. Go to the [Magellan AI API access token page](https://app.magellan.ai/api_access_tokens){:target="_blank"}, and generate a new API token if necessary
+2. Go to the [Magellan AI API access token page](https://app.magellan.ai/api_access_tokens){:target="_blank"} and generate a new API token.
-3. Find and copy the new **API token**
+3. Find and copy the new **API token**.
-4. Enter the **API token** in the destination settings in Segment
+4. Enter the **API token** in the destination settings for your Magellan AI (Actions) destination.

 {% include components/actions-fields.html %}